Family and Carer Friendly Working

 - Our Paid Leave for Carers policy allows staff to take up to an additional 10 days paid leave per year to deal with short-term, extraordinary caring situations such as looking after a sick child or relative.

 - Our Carers Grant enables employees to attend training, conferences, collaborative research visits, or invited talks whilst receiving financial support to cover additional care costs for dependents.

 - Our enhanced Maternity and Shared Parental Leave policies provide an entitlement to six months’ full pay.
 There is no qualifying period of employment before an employee is entitled to benefit from this enhanced policy.

 - Our Returners’ Grant is a flexible scheme for researchers across Sanger to access when they return from maternity/shared parental/adoption/other extended leave.
 This could include mobilising existing resource from other areas (e.g. technical, technician, administrative), or applying for funds from a central pot.

-- Our Roving Researcher scheme which aims to provide a temporary ‘boost’ in research capacity to Postdocs returning from extended leave.
+- Our Research Support Scheme which aims to provide a temporary ‘boost’ in research capacity to Postdocs returning from extended leave.
 The Scheme was piloted in 2021-2022 for Postdocs with caring responsibilities whose productivity has been significantly negatively impacted by the pandemic and due to its success, was incorporated into our permanent package of support in 2023.

 In addition to the policies and schemes above, we will extend contracts when staff have taken parental leave whenever possible.
 For example, we have in place an innovative and flexible approach within our scientific leadership model to support extended leave.
 Faculty who have taken parental leave can extend their tenure by up to an additional 18 months to support their transition back to research.